senthilrch/kube-fledged/README.md

 - Applications that require rapid start-up.
 For e.g. an application performing real-time data processing needs to scale rapidly due to a burst in data volume.
 - Serverless Functions since they need to react immediately to incoming events.
 - IoT applications that run on Edge devices, because the network connectivity between the edge device and image registry would be intermittent.
+- If images need to be pulled from a private registry and everyone cannot be granted access to pull images from this registry, then the images can be made available on the nodes of the cluster.
 - If a cluster administrator or operator needs to roll-out upgrades to an application and wants to verify before-hand if the new images can be pulled successfully.
-- If users need to use specific images in a private registry, such images can be cached in the cluster.
-No need to grant permissions to the registry.

 ## Prerequisites